 Salter, a longtime Republican aide to McCain, has been penning anti-Trump essays since at least last July.
 He wrote the first for Real Clear Politics comparing Trump to P.T.
 Barnum but "with bad hair."
 Then, in a January 2016 Esquire piece titled "We Deserve Better Than Donald Trump," Salter wrote more about his distaste for the front-runner.

-In May, when Indiana's primary decided Trump as the likely Republican nominee, Salter again doubled down on his opposition, saying again that he will support Hillary Clinton over Donald Trump in November.
+In May, Salter again doubled down on his opposition to the Republican nominee, saying again that he will support Clinton over Trump in November.
 He tweeted: "I'm with her."

 4. Max Boot, foreign policy adviser to Sen. Marco Rubio, Council on Foreign Relations fellow

 "I would sooner vote for Josef Stalin than I would vote for Donald Trump," Boot told the New York Times on March 2.
 "There is no way in hell I would vote for him.
 I would far more readily support Hillary Clinton, or Bloomberg if he ran."

 5. Robert Kagan, senior fellow at the Brookings Institution

 The neoconservative foreign policy commentator called Trump the GOP's "Frankenstein monster" who is "strong enough to destroy its maker" in a February 25 op-ed for The Washington Post.